ramstorm/midicloro/README.txt

 By David Ramström

 INTRODUCTION
-MIDIcloro is a 4-to-1 MIDI merger which adds MIDI clock, polyphonic chords and routing of channels to class-compliant USB MIDI devices.
+MIDIcloro adds MIDI clock, polyphonic chords, velocity and routing of channels to USB MIDI devices connected to a Raspberry Pi.
+It is also a 4-to-1 merger for USB MIDI devices.
+DIN MIDI can be used via a USB MIDI interface.
 The clock, chord and routing settings can be controlled in real-time via MIDI CC.
-MIDIcloro is a Linux console application intended to be used on the Raspberry Pi/Raspbian to provide a small hardware solution, entirely controlled via MIDI, for connecting and improving the capabilities of USB MIDI devices.

 EXAMPLE USE-CASES:
-Game Boy as a sequencer with clock - The Nintendo Game Boy can be used as a MIDI sequencer by running LSDJ in MIDI out mode together with an ArduinoBoy.
-No MIDI clock is generated however, making it hard to sync with e.g. a drum machine.
-Add a Raspberry Pi running MIDIcloro and a USB MIDI interface to your rig to generate MIDI clock controllable via MIDI CC from the Game Boy.
-Also, all 16 MIDI channels and simple polyphonic chords can now be used in your LSDJ songs.
-See detailed instructions below on how to use MIDIcloro with your Game Boy.

-Improved sequencer - Add clock, chords and the capability to switch channels using MIDI CC to a simple MIDI sequencer.
+Improved sequencer - Add clock, chords, velocity and channel routing (all controlled via MIDI CC) to your MIDI sequencer.
 The sequencer can be connected via USB if available, or via DIN MIDI by using a USB MIDI interface.

-USB to DIN MIDI - Use MIDIcloro with USB MIDI devices as inputs and a MIDI interface as output to merge and convert MIDI data from USB to DIN MIDI (if this functionality is all you need, consider the ALSA aconnect utility for a more light-weight solution).

-Clock only - Use a Raspberry Pi running MIDIcloro as a master clock with a fixed tempo, or use a USB MIDI controller as a single input to set the tempo with a knob.
+Clock only - Use a Raspberry Pi running MIDIcloro as a master clock.
+You can use a USB MIDI controller to set the tempo with a knob.

+Gameboy as a sequencer with added capabilities (MIDI clock, chords, channel routing, velocity).
+You need both an Arduinoboy and a Raspberry Pi to do this.

 MIDI CLOCK